dougbutner/web-4/README.md

-While the inclusion of this concept into web 4 may seem unnecessary, it is another guarantee of the psudeoanonymity that is needed for many social applications.
-Philosophically, degradation of information also fits in with the general web 4 desire
+While the inclusion of this concept into web 4 may seem unnecessary, and totallis , it is another guarantee of the psudeoanonymity that is needed for many social applications.
+Philosophically, degradation of information also fits in with the general web 4 desire to reflect systems in nature.

-### Erasing Permanent Records
-When web 4 is used for social applications

-Systems that store high-fidelity information become increasingly difficult to know something after it happens.

 In some cases it makes sense for information to degrade over time.
-Privacy
+If you are using a

 Performance Benefits
 In the event that